vignesh14052002/KnowledgeBase/knowledge_base/Architecture.md

         - how public key private key works?
         - service discovery, service mesh
         - when to use time series database?
+        - pg 265 : how seperate db for read and writes

 ## Explore